FJP Presents an Urgent Complaint to African Commission to suspend Egyptian Death Penalties

 The complaint was submitted on behalf of the FJP by leading human rights law firm ITN Solicitors and international law specialist Rodney Dixon, Q.C.

-Tayab Ali, Partner at ITN Solicitors said:
+A partner at ITN Solicitors said:

 “All Egyptians are entitled to the protections offered by a fair legal process as guaranteed in the African Charter.
 This cannot be more important than when the punishment for guilt is death.
 In this case, the defendants did not have a trial that can be remotely described as fair.
 Now that the Egyptian courts have finalised the death penalties imposed on these people it is imperative that the African Commission intervenes immediately to ensure that an irreversible mistake is not made”.